+†These data are provided for information only.
+For schools whose main headquarters are outside the US, figures are based on average dollar currency exchange rates for 2012. *Includes revenue from food, **Includes revenue from food and accommodation, ***Aggregate total for open and customised programmes.
 Although the headline ranking figures show changes in the data year to year, the pattern of clustering among the schools is equally significant.
-Some 280 points separate the top school from the school ranked number 65.
-The top 15 schools, from IMD to University of Oxford: Saïd, form the elite group of providers of open enrolment programmes.
-The second group runs from University of Michigan: Ross to EMLyon Business School, ranked 52.
-Some 140 points separate these two schools.
-The third group is headed by Nova School of Business and Economics.
+Some 310 points separate the top school from the school ranked number 70.
+The top 10 schools, from IMD to University of Michigan: Ross, form the elite group of providers of open enrolment programmes.
+The second group runs from University of Pennsylvania: Wharton to USB Executive Development, ranked 56.
+Some 150 points separate these two schools.
+The third group is headed by Tilburg University, TiasNimbas.

 1. The provision of advanced information on content, and the participant selection process.

 2. The flexibility of the course and appropriateness of class size, structure and design.

 3. The extent to which teaching methods and materials were contemporary and appropriate, and included a suitable mix of academic rigour and practical relevance.